 Exercising is simply being physically active.
 You’re going to the gym or doing your bodyweight workout and burning calories.

-Training, on the other hand, is utilizing the training principles that are deeply woven into the science of program design and coordinating both a program and a progressively difficult training schedule in order to attain a hockey-specific goal.
+Training, on the other hand, is utilizing the training principles that are deeply woven into the science of program design and coordinating both a program and a progressively difficult training schedule to attain a hockey-specific goal.

 To put it short, exercise is random, training is specific.